Find out how an apprenticeship can help you grow your business. Choose from employing new staff or upskilling your existing staff.

 Proceeding to employ an apprentice

 From January 2020, all employers must register to access funds to pay for apprenticeship training.
 There is guidance on how to register and use the apprenticeship service.
-Also Apprenticeships Norfolk and the training provider you have chosen can help you with the registration process.
+Apprenticeships Norfolk and the training provider you have chosen can help you with the registration process.

 Funding apprenticeship training

-This depends on the number of employees and annual payroll costs.
+Funding depends on the number of employees and annual payroll costs.

 Apprenticeship minimum pay rates